Ypertex/blog/content/articles/conscious-followers-are-better-leaders/index.md

 If you think about it, you, me, and every other person on this planet is a follower.

 You might follow an inspiring leader at work or in your community.
 You might follow a person who's lived millennia ago or the person you're married to.
 You might follow a grand idea or a certain vision of the future.
 You might follow the money or social status.
-Heck, you probably follow several people and several beliefs simultaneously! <small>By the way: As we'll learn in a moment, we *only* follow beliefs.</small>
+Heck, you probably follow several people and several beliefs simultaneously! <small>By the way: As we'll learn in a moment, we primarily follow beliefs.</small>

 {{<figure src="a947632a-7ff7-4624-bb40-7811511dc8bf">}}Buddha and his followers.
 Religion is a good example of how we follow beliefs{{</figure>}}